 - .NET 4.8 and Core 3.1 are currently in LTS but all prior versions out of support from April 2022 (4.5.2, 4.6, 4.6.1)

 - Core and .NET framework versions are living on borrowed time!

-Our .NET migration Service
+The C-BIA .NET migration Service

 Our .NET migration is a service designed to relieve you of the internal effort of ensuring your apps remain in support.
 And a means of avoiding the risks if they are not!
 It includes the following activities: